pxnami/pxnami/README.md

 ## 🚀 How I work

 - 🛠️ I build independently, from the first idea through the finished product.
-- 🌱 I’m learning Lua and improving by making real projects.
+- 🌱 I'm learning Lua and improving by making real projects.
 - 💡 I care about simple experiences, useful software, and open-source work.

 <div align="center">